Makimachi Misao

 Misao is a 16-year-old girl and the youngest member of the ninja group called Oniwabanshū.
-She leaves her home to find her missing leader Shinomori Aoshi but instead encounters Himura Kenshin during his journey to Kyoto alone.
+She leaves her home to find her missing leader Shinomori Aoshi, but instead she encounters with Himura Kenshin during her journey to Kyoto alone.
 She soon proves herself a valuable ally and temporarily makes it to the status of leader.
-Although she is a bit young, she develops strong romantic feelings for Aoshi.
+She develops strong romantic feelings for Aoshi.

 Character

-Misao is a fairly skilled kunoichi (female ninja) from the Oniwabanshū clan of onmitsu (spies/ninja) previously based in Edo.
+Misao is a kunoichi (female ninja) from the Oniwabanshū clan of onmitsu (spies/ninja) previously based in Edo.
 Her weapon of choice is the kunai.
 She is about sixteen years old when she is first introduced.
 In the work, Misao is often compared to a weasel.